torqueforge/POODNYC-2016/outline.md

 11:30 at UMinn

 **LUNCH** is very often here
+1:15 at NOTHS (we started at 9:15 and had a 45 minute lunch)

 Get the correct code into master, either the DRY solution they just created, or the one from the repo.